Airstream owners can rejoice because there is finally a skirting solution that makes sense for them.

 1. Paint over your skylight

 This one is as simple as it sounds.
-The key to cooling a problematic skylight is to stop the sun before it gets through the glass.
+The key to cooling a hot skylight is to stop the sun before it gets through the glass.

 If you can block the light, you can block the heat.
 Painting over your skylight will stop light from getting through and will keep for your house much cooler for just the cost of a can of paint.